We earn a commission for products purchased through some links in this article.

 - “Targeted” therapies, such as the drug Avastin, that home in on tumours and cut off their blood supply while sparing normal cells.

 - “Sandwich” (neoadjuvant) therapy, in which half the chemotherapy course is given before surgery and half after surgery.

 - Drugs that attack faulty genes by reactivating the repair mechanisms that normally help keep us cancer free.

 A reader’s personal ovarian cancer story…

-At first, former project manager Adele Sewell, 53, was relieved when her GP suggested her problems were due to an ovarian cyst.
+At first, former project manager Adele, 53, was relieved when her GP suggested her problems were due to an ovarian cyst.
 But it turned out to be much more serious.

 My symptoms started when, aged 42, I noticed a shooting pain down my buttock and left leg.
 Six years earlier I’d had breast cancer and was terrified it had returned.
 But, after a clear bone scan, the doctor reassured me it was sciatica.

 Over the next year or so more symptoms appeared.
 I began needing to pee every hour but although I was tested for urine infection nothing was found.
 I was also constipated.

 I requested an extra cervical smear believing, like many women – I now realise wrongly – that this would pick up any gynaecological cancer.
 After a while it was clear something was very wrong.
 My belly was so swollen.
 My belly button was tender and when a nurse friend pressed my stomach I felt a sharp left-sided pain.
 I also had a persistent abdominal pain – all signs I now know of ovarian cancer but at the time I was unaware.